-A similar study involving 155 obese patients discovered that over 12 weeks, those in the group that consumed 15-30 ml (1-2 tablespoons) of apple cider vinegar had lower body weight, lower body fat, and fewer inches on their waist than those who didn’t.
+A similar study involving 155 obese patients discovered that over 12 weeks those in the group that consumed 15-30 ml (1-2 tablespoons) of apple cider vinegar had lower body weight, lower body fat, and fewer inches on their waist than those who didn’t.
 This was without making any other changes to their lifestyle or diet.

 You can imagine how this adds up over the weeks and months.
-In fact, those taking a 15ml dosage 1xdaily before a high GI meal lost 2.6 lbs (1.2 kg) over the 12-week period, and those taking a double dose of 30ml 1xdaily before a high GI meal lost 3.7 lbs (1.7 kg).
+In fact, those taking a 15 ml dosage 1 x daily before a high GI meal lost 2.6 lbs (1.2 kg) over the 12-week period; and those taking a double dose of 30 ml 1 x daily before a high GI meal lost 3.7 lbs (1.7 kg).

 LOW GI MEALS

-Excess Sugar is Stored as Fat
+Excess sugar is stored as fat!

-This is where having the GI of your meal lessened by apple cider vinegar may be of benefit not only in terms of weight loss, but also for the general health benefits of keeping blood sugar stable.
+This is where having the GI of your meal lessened by apple cider vinegar can be of benefit not only in terms of weight loss, but also for the general health benefits of keeping blood sugar stable.

-- In a salad dressing
+- In a salad dressing.

-Apple cider vinegar improves insulin sensitivity and can significantly lower blood sugar levels and insulin response, AND when 2 tablespoons are taken before bed can reduce your fasting blood sugars by 4%, making this vinegar useful for diabetics, pre-diabetes, and everybody in general.
+Apple cider vinegar improves insulin sensitivity, and can significantly lower blood sugar levels and insulin response.
+Two tablespoons taken before bed can reduce your fasting blood sugars by 4%, making this vinegar useful for diabetics, pre-diabetes, and everybody in general.

 Important Note: You may need to consult your doctor before using apple cider vinegar if you are on other blood sugar lowering medications.

-3. LOWERS CHOLESTEROL
+2. LOWERS CHOLESTEROL

-Keeping the gut in balance by eating lots of probiotic and prebiotic foods keeps the immune system strong, weight under control, balances hormones, AND can even treat depression and anxiety.
-Yes, everything starts in our gut so it is crucial we keep it ticking over nicely.
+Keeping the gut in balance by eating lots of probiotic and prebiotic foods helps to keep your immune system strong, your weight under control, hormones balanced, and new evidence suggests that it may even help ease depression and anxiety.
+Yes, everything starts in your gut, so it’s crucial to keep it ticking over nicely.

-Important Note: As with most things in life, you really must source out good quality if you want to reap the most benefits.
-When it comes to apple cider vinegar you really should purchase Organic Apple Cider Vinegar with the ‘MOTHER’.
-I know this may sound strange but this term means ‘unfiltered’, ‘unrefined’ and ‘unpasturised’.
-The ‘Mother’ is the colony of beneficial bacteria that is similar to a Kombucha ‘SCOBY‘.
-This is what helps make the vinegar through its secondary fermentation process.
+Important Note: As with most things in life, you really must source out good quality products if you want to reap the most benefits.
+When it comes to AVC you should purchase Organic Apple Cider Vinegar with the ‘MOTHER’.
+I know this may sound strange but this term simply means unfiltered, unrefined and unpasturised.
+Please check out these best apple cider vinegar brands for the most effective on the market.

-Extra Weight Loss Tips:
+Extra Weight Loss Tips:-